1911 Southwest Texas State football team

-The 1911 Southwest Texas State Normal School football teamwas an American football team that represented Southwest Texas State Normal School—now known as Texas State University–as an independent during th 1911 college football season.
+The 1911 Southwest Texas State Normal School football team was an American football team that represented Southwest Texas State Normal School—now known as Texas State University–as an independent during the 1911 college football season.
 In its second season under head coach James R. Coxen, the team compiled a 1–3 record.
 A. W. Graham was the team's captain.